 Notes

 - The total cooking process will take between 5-8 hours depending on the strength of your slow cooker and how hot it gets.
 If your slow cooker runs hot, make sure you stir the blueberries halfway through cooking in step 1.
-(Mine took a total of 6 hours from start to finish)
+(My blueberry sauce typically takes 6 hours from start to finish.)

-- You can store the fruit butter, in a sealed container, in the refrigerator for up to 10 days.
-Alternatively, you can freeze the fruit butter for up to 6 months.
+- Storage: Airtight container in the refrigerator for up to 2 1/2 week.
+Alternatively, you can freeze the fruit butter for up to 3 to 6 months.

 Nutrition